 During the day, the skin protects our body from harmful environmental influences and determines our external appearance.
-At night, it regenerates and lack of sleep is therefore not only detrimental to our health - unfortunately, it can also be seen on us.
-What exactly happens to our skin during sleep and why a restful sleep is crucial for a healthy and beautiful complexion, you will learn here.
+It regenerates itself at night and lack of sleep is not only bad for our health – unfortunately, it is also visible in our eyes.
+Here you can find out what exactly happens to our skin during sleep and why restful sleep is crucial for a healthy and beautiful complexion.

 - Skin & Sleep

 - Lack of sleep damages the skin

 - This is how the skin regenerates while you sleep